williamdemeo/ds644-spring2023/scala/README.md

     +  On a Windows PC, [open a new CMD terminal window][] and type `rmdir /s .vscode .sbt`.
        (**Warning**.
 I haven't tested this command since I don't have access to a windows machine.)

-2. Open VSCode and click on the blocks icon on the left and, in the Extensions search box, type "Metals."
+2. Open VSCode and click on the [blocks icon][] on the left of the VSCode window and, in the Extensions search box, type "Metals."
 When the "Scala (Metals)" extension shows up in the window to the right, click on the down-arrow in on the (Un)Install button and choose "Install a Another Version..." then choose an older version to install, say, from 6 months ago.

 #### Possible Fix 3.
 As a last resort, use a different IDE